delphix/dct-newrelic-integration/README.md

 sys.exit(0)
 ```

-On execution this script will extract data from all the registered Delphix Engines for the following metrics:
+On execution, this script will extract data from all the registered Delphix Engines for the following metrics:

 * Engines - Data extraction date, CPU Count, Storage, Memory, Engine Type, Version, etc.
 * Environments - Data extraction date, Status, Engine ID, Name, etc.